Version2beta/communitask/README.md

 Client layer:

 * The client users the Twitter Bootstrap framework.
 * The client is a single-page web application using Backbone.js.
-(Angular?)

 ### Community class